pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 wide_heating_df[wide_heating_df["idcase"] == 1]
 ```

-The core idea of these kinds of models is to conceive of this as a choice over options with attached latent utility.
+The core idea of these kinds of models is to conceive of this as a choice over exhaustive options with attached latent utility.
 The utility ascribed to each option is viewed as a linear combination of the attributes for each option, which drives the probability of choosing amongst each option.
 For each $j$ in all the alternatives $Alt$ which is assumed to take a Gumbel distribution.

 $$ \mathbf{U} \sim Gumbel $$

 $$ \begin{pmatrix}